opsmatic/talks/notfornumbers/01main.md

 .notes The important thing to note is that the causes for drift are often actually good things; it's a natural byproduct of Getting Shit Done.
 So what if we just assumed that drift was a fact of life?
-In fact, what if we allowed for a second that drift was healthy?
+In fact, what if we allowed for a second that some drift was healthy?
 How would our tools differ if we thought this way?

 <!SLIDE>